randrew/phantomstyle/README.md

   * QPainter's gradients and alpha blending are slow.

-  * The alpha blending done by QFusionStyle was almost always between two colors constant colors that were known ahead of time, such as a shadow on top of a base color, or a groupbox background on top of a window.
+  * The alpha blending done by QFusionStyle was almost always between two constant colors that were known ahead of time, such as a shadow on top of a base color, or a groupbox background on top of a window.
 The resulting blended color could instead simply be calculated ahead of time and painted as a solid rectangle, which is faster and can be color-corrected.

   * Overuse of gradients makes QFusionStyle look like it's from a specific time period (mid-2000s) instead of no time period at all.